How is childhood leukemia diagnosed?

 Flow cytometry can also be used to estimate the amount of DNA in the leukemia cells.
-This is important to know, especially in ALL, because cells with a high DNA index (more than 16% above normal) are often more sensitive to chemotherapy, and these leukemias have a better prognosis (outlook).
+This is important to know, especially in ALL, because cells with more DNA than normal (a DNA index of 1.16 or higher) are often more sensitive to chemotherapy, and these leukemias have a better prognosis (outlook).

 For instance, sometimes 2 chromosomes swap some of their DNA, so that part of one chromosome becomes attached to part of a different chromosome.
 This change, called a translocation, can usually be seen under a microscope.
+Other types of chromosome changes are also possible.
 Recognizing these changes can help identify certain types of acute leukemias and can help determine prognosis (outlook).